 The floor of a garage is normally made of hard concrete, as most people use it for parking cars and storage.
-That's not ideal for a home gym, which should really have flooring that's easy to clean, will not absorb chemicals and is durable enough to stand up to high-intensity movements — but concrete floors will rough on your joints and could lead to injuries.
+That's not ideal for a home gym, which should really have flooring that’s easy to clean and can withstand the weight of workout equipment.
+Concrete floors also be will rough on your joints and could lead to injuries.

 There are a variety of options you can use for flooring in your home gym.
 Consider using floor tiles, rubber, epoxy or some other soft-but-durable surface.
-Epoxy floors are popular because they're well suited for a home gym, are easily cleaned and do not stain.
-Epoxy is also water-resistant and easy to maintain.
-You can also just throw some rubber gym mats down and have a suitable floorspace rather easily.
+Epoxy floors are popular because they’re well suited for a home gym, are easily cleaned and do not stain.
+You can also just throw down some of those interlocking rubber gym mats and have a suitable floorspace rather easily.

 Step 5: Use Your Space